TorchSpatial: A Location Encoding Framework and Benchmark for Spatial Representation Learning: Framework and Benchmark

-There are two sources of SSI for a given neighborhood: (1) the spatial distribution of observations regardless of their model performances, and (2) the spatial distribution of the model performances.
+There are two sources of SSI for a given neighborhood: (1) the spatial distribution of observations regardless of their model performances (referred to as \textit{unmarked}, where we only consider the geographic locations of the data points without any additional attributes), and (2) the spatial distribution of the model performances (referred to as \textit{marked}, where each data point is associated with an additional attribute, such as prediction accuracy or error).
 Intuitively, if a neighborhood itself is regularly arranged, no matter how random the low-performance observations scatter over the neighborhood, its SSI will still be high.
-Therefore, we call the SSI of source (1) the \textbf{base geo-bias score}.
-It measures the ``base'' strength of spatial patterns of the neighborhood we evaluate our model against.
-Starting from the base geo-bias, the spatial distribution of low-performance observations may further increase or decrease the SSI of the neighborhood.
-We define \textbf{relative geo-bias score} as the difference between the SSI of the low-performance observations generated by our models and the SSI of completely random low-performance observations.
-This score measures the ``relative'' strength of spatial patterns of the low-performance observations.
-In our experiments, we compute the base geo-bias scores and the relative geo-bias scores for all neighborhoods that contain low-performance observations and report the average.
+Therefore, we call the SSI of source (1) the \textbf{unmarked SSI geo-bias score}.
+It measures the base strength of spatial patterns of the neighborhood we evaluate our model against.
+Starting from the unmarked SSI geo-bias, the spatial distribution of low-performance observations may further increase or decrease the SSI of the neighborhood.
+We define \textbf{marked SSI geo-bias score} as the difference between the SSI of the low-performance observations generated by our models and the SSI of completely random low-performance observations.
+This score measures the relative strength of spatial patterns of the low-performance observations.
+Please refer to Appendix \ref{sec:geo-sc-imp} for a detailed implementation procedure of geo-bias scores.
+In our experiments, we compute the unmarked SSI geo-bias scores and the marked SSI geo-bias scores for all neighborhoods that contain low-performance observations and report the average.
 Figure \ref{fig:geobias} illustrates the ideas of these two Geo-Bias scores.

 It is intuitive to interpret the two scores.
-The average base geo-bias score measures how likely low-performance observations occur in regions of strong spatial patterns.
-The average relative geo-bias score measures how likely low-performance observations themselves form strong spatial patterns.
+The unmarked SSI geo-bias score measures how likely low-performance observations occur in regions of strong spatial patterns.
+The marked SSI geo-bias score measures how likely low-performance observations themselves form strong spatial patterns.
 For both scores, \textit{the larger the values, the stronger the spatial autocorrelation, indicating a higher geographic bias in the associated model}.